airliecassidy/mumt-307-gesture-audio/README.md

 ### 5.4 Audio Effects Implementation in Max/MSP
 All audio effects are implemented in Max/MSP using a consistent architecure.

-## High-Level Features

-## System Architecture & Design

-## Methodology & Implementation
+The Max/MSP audio engine receives OSC messages via [udpreceive 8000] and routes them to individual effect modules.
+Each effect is implemented as a separate patch that receives audio via [receive~ audio_in_l/r] and outputs processed signal via [send~ fx_wet_l/r].

+### 5.4.1 Reverb Effect

+### 5.4.2 Distortion Effect
+The distortion effect uses a multi-stage signal chain: pre-gain boost. high-pass filtering to remove

+### 5.4.3 Chorus Effect

+### Low-Pass Filter

+### Granular Pitch Shifting

 # Future Work & Possible Improvements
 1. Daw Integration